2-Hour Turkey, Really.

 13-16 lbs. = 1 1/4 hrs to 1 hour 50 minutes.

-25+ lbs. = Are you sure it's not an ostrich you're roasting?
+25+ lbs. = 2 1/4 to 2 3/4 hrs...or a bit more depending on how humongo it is.
+Are you sure it's not an ostrich you're roasting?
 If not, call Guinness Book of Records.

-It's done when internal temp (in breast) is 160 degrees.
+It's done when internal temp (in thickest part of BOTH the THIGH and BREAST) is 160 degrees.
+Make certain they are BOTH at temp.
+Sometimes the thighs take a bit longer.
 When done, remove from oven.
 Cover completely with foil, and let rest 30-45 minutes before carving.
 The internal temp will continue to rise to the recommended 165 degrees.